markus1728/dfa-in-javascript/README.md

 # DFA-in-Javascript
-A straightforward Implementation of a Deterministic Finite Automata (DFA) in Javascript.
+A straightforward implementation of a "Deterministic Finite Automata" (DFA) in Javascript.

 # Usage